Skip to content

 Install required packages

-apt -y install net-tools systemd-resolved fio iperf3 gnupg2 software-properties-common lvm2 nfs-common
+apt -y install net-tools rsyslog systemd-resolved bc fio iperf3 gnupg2 software-properties-common lvm2 nfs-common jq

 ln -fs /run/systemd/resolve/resolv.conf /etc/resolv.conf